Dalhs-93/pandas-sql-employee-data/README.md

 If I was doing logging in a real project I would send the custom logs to a cloud logging service like AWS CloudWatch.

-I am using uv for package management as it has detailed dependency resolution, is faster, and is more automatic than pip.
+I am using uv for package management as it has detailed dependency resolution, is faster, and less verbose than pip.

 Finally, I created a tests directory.
 Pytests can be run for the Python scripts by running `uv run pytest`, see the README.md in the tests dir for more details.